mcspach/CIT93/025-DOM-selectors/README.md

 Then we can iterate over all the buttons in the table and each of them can be disabled.
 I beleive its a boolean attribute, so something like `button.disabled = true`.
 Then once the form is submitted, we can remove the attribute or change the value back to false.

+Part 4:
+1. Why are you using lower_snake_case for the 'disable_edit' variable?
+Should be 'disabledButtons', or something more descriptive in lowerCamelCase, right?